My Best Work This Year

 I had a conversation a while back with my then 15-year-old about her use of snapchat.
 She was drawn to it because it enabled private conversations with her friends.
 I find it ironic that we’ve been telling kids to guard their digital identity and be aware of their privacy and when a tool comes along that supports this, we tell them not to use it.
 Weird.
 I get it, images can be screen grabbed and shared without permission, but even snapchat alerts you when this happened.
 But yes, like all tools, they can be used nefariously.
 My daughter continued by telling me that in the same way she and her friends talk in her room without adults they want spaces like this online.
 That doesn’t mean they are doing inappropriate things, but they need ways to share things without adults hovering over them.

 A few years ago I found a story format called 5×5.
-5 videos, 5 … Read the rest
+5 videos, 5 seconds each and try to tell a story.
+I made this one.

 2014: My Year in Numbers